erictapen/geve/README.md

 ## Building the book

 This book is generated from source using the [Nix](https://nixos.org/nix) tool.
-If you have Nix installed, you can generate the book either as a normal Nix derivation or as an exerimental [Nix flake](https://github.com/NixOS/rfcs/pull/49).
-Both methodes have been tested against the `nixos-20.03` branch of [Nixpkgs](https://github.com/NixOS/nixpkgs/).
+If you have Nix installed, you can generate the book using the exerimental [flake](https://github.com/NixOS/rfcs/pull/49) feature.

 ### Building as a Nix flake